 Do you know what I hate?
 When something amazing pops up for sale and I don’t have the extra cash in my budget to grab it before it’s gone.
 Or when friends invite us away for the weekend but our budget just won’t allow it.
-Or when my kids get the opportunity to do something super fun that I know they’d love but, eh, we just can’t swing it.
+Even worse is when my kids get the opportunity to do something super fun that I know they’d love but, eh, we just can’t swing it.
 Or even worse, when Usborne drops some new books but my book budget is non-existent.

 In those cases, it’s easy to feel frustrated about our finances.
 In fact, some days, just going to the grocery store makes me wish we had a bigger bank account.
 I often have remind myself why we run such a tight ship.
 It’s simply so we can afford for me to stay home and homeschool the kids.
 In this life, there is nothing more important to both my husband and I than our kids’ getting the childhood they deserve.